 - A code-first approach, taken by platforms like v0 and Bolt.
 Their AI agents focus primarily on generating code, which you can then edit and iterate on either manually or via the AI chat.

-Worse: you may often end up with buggy or bloated code, errors that you can’t find and the AI won’t fix, and run into other common LLM limitations.
+Developers can jump in and edit code manually when stuck, but non-developers often get trapped in prompt loops — endlessly rephrasing requests without getting the results they need.
+You may also end up with buggy or bloated code, errors that you can’t find and the AI won't fix, and other common LLM limitations.

 ⭐⭐⭐ Responsive design but limited visual editing capabilities. |